-I am Chee Siang Ang (also known informally as Jim Ang), Senior Lecturer (equivalent to the North American Associate Professor) in Multimedia and Digital Systems in the School of Computing, University of Kent.
+I am Chee Siang Ang (also known informally as Jim Ang), Senior Lecturer in Multimedia and Digital Systems in the School of Computing, University of Kent.
 Before joining Kent, I was a research fellow at the Centre for Human Computer Interaction Design , City University London, where I completed my PhD in the area of social gaming.
 I hold a Master’s degree (Information Technology) from Multimedia University Malaysia and I obtained my BSc. (computing) from the Technology University of Malaysia.

 My main research interest lies in the general area of HCI (human-computer interaction) with an emphasis on digital health.
 Specific areas include:

 I am a member of the following research groups:

 I am actively involved in multidisciplinary research in digital health.
 My research approach is centred around co-design healthcare systems to achieve real-world impacts through an in-depth understanding of stakeholders and healthcare organisational contexts.
 Currently, my research focuses on designing, developing and deploying digital technologies, such as virtual/augmented reality, sensing technologies integrated with machine learning in real-world settings to improve the quality of healthcare and ultimately to improve human wellbeing.
 I am generally curious to study how emerging technologies affect various aspects of our lives; e.g. I have researched in the past social behaviour in online communities, and how the Internet of Things can have a positive impact on education and energy consumption.